This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-- Use Softened Butter: Butter should be soft but cool to the touch.
-When pressed, it should leave a slight indentation.
-Let it sit at room temperature for about 30 minutes, or microwave for 10–15 seconds if you’re short on time.
-Avoid melting the butter.
+- Use Softened Butter: The butter should be soft but still cool to the touch and leave a slight indentation when pressed.
+Let it sit at room temperature for about 30 minutes, or microwave for 10–15 seconds if needed.
+Avoid melting it completely.

 - Chill the Dough: Refrigerate the dough before baking.
-Chilling helps solidify the butter, preventing the sugar cookies from spreading too much and keeping their shape.
+This step helps the cookies hold their shape and keeps the texture soft and thick.

 Serving, Storing, and Gifting Tips